-Whenever people are searching for a good piece of exercise equipment to help them with weight loss, two that always seem to pop up is the upright bike and the spin bike.
+Whenever people are searching for a good piece of exercise equipment to help them with weight loss, two that always seem to pop up is the upright bike and the indoor cycling bike.

 Great, so we know both of these are awesome at aiding weight loss…